monadicsystems/old-haskell-htmx/README.md

 The dependants of this package are:

 - `lucid-htmx` - For use in with the `lucid` HTML DSL.
-- `servant-htmx` - For generating type-safe HTMX AJAX calls to your `servant` API.
+- `servant-htmx` - For generating and using type-safe HTMX calls to your `servant` API.

+Works nicely with:

+- `tailwindcss` - For styling your hypermedia.
+- `alpinejs` - For adding interactivity and microinteractions to your hypermedia.

 Ideas that may be implemented in the future if there's enough interest or need: